ChronicStone/VTEST-VUE-COMPOSITION-API/README.md

 - When rendered / destroyed, the toast should have a transition
 - Be careful to type well everything with typescript.
 Search to properly type provide/inject.
 - Depending on the toast type, the color of the toast should change.
 See the live example for reference
+- The method creating the toast should return a ref with the toast parameters (text, type, ...).
+When updating any value of this ref, the changes should apply to the toast itself

 ## ABOUT THE PREDEFINED files